 What should be prepared from my kitchen to make Lamb & Honey-mustard Dressing?

-Butternut, Free-Range De-boned Lamb Leg, Fresh Rosemary, Honey-Mustard Dressing, Kale, Pecan Nuts, Radish, Sun-Dried Tomatoes
+Butternut, Free-Range De-boned Lamb Leg, Honey-Mustard Dressing, Kale, Pecan Nut, Radish, Rosemary, Tomato

 How many calories does Lamb & Honey-mustard Dressing have?